Indiana 4R Certification

 Indiana's specific 4R Certification Standards are finalized and can be read here.
 To read more on the general 4R Program auditable requirements, which were incorporated into the Indiana standards, click here.

-What is the NSC and who is on it?
+What is the Nutrient Stewardship Council and who is on it?

 The Nutrient Stewardship Council is an ACI committee formed to oversee and govern the Indiana 4R Nutrient Stewardship Certification Program.
 Their mission is to develop an auditable nutrient stewardship certification program encouraging responsible commitment by nutrient service providers aimed at the long-term improvement of water quality in the Mississippi River Watershed and other surrounding waterways.
 The following individuals comprise the Indiana 4R NSC: